michiof/AutoMarineSI/README.md

 ## My messages

+- I've written a post that provides an overview of AutoMarineSI.
+Please take a look if you have any: **[English](https://www.fmcho.com/posts/2023-06-25-2)** | **[日本語](https://www.fmcho.com/posts/2023-06-25-1)**
-- While my expertise lies in the Maritime industry, I do not possess the same proficiency in GitHub, Python, or other computer science domains.
-If you are a software engineer, I would greatly appreciate your assistance.
+- Although my expertise is in the Maritime industry, my proficiency in GitHub, Python, or other computer science domains is not as strong.
+If you are a software engineer, your assistance would be greatly appreciated.
 - If you encounter any bugs or have suggestions to improve the system, I encourage you to make a pull request.
 All contributions are welcome.
 - At present, the system has been tested solely with maritime accident data written in Japanese, but there's an intent expand its capabilities across multiple industries and languages.
-The primary hurdle lies in sourcing well-formatted accident and incident reports in different languages.
+- The primary hurdle lies in sourcing well-formatted accident and incident reports in different languages.
 If you're engaged in the Maritime Shipping industry, aviation, or railways, regardless of whether you're in Japan or elsewhere in the world, your contribution to this project would be greatly appreciated.
 Your collaboration can significantly assist in the development of the system and help extend its linguistic capabilities.
-- I've written a post that provides an overview of AutoMarineSI.
-Please take a look if you have any: **[English](https://www.fmcho.com/posts/2023-06-25-2)** | **[日本語](https://www.fmcho.com/posts/2023-06-25-1)**